Tenant

 CHANGING DORMITORY ROOM AT TENANT’S REQUEST:

-When a tenant wants to change the room that was originally assigned to them, the tenant needs to submit a new room request in Bidrento and select the new type of room they are applying for.
+If you want to change the room that was originally assigned to you, submit a new room application in Bidrento.
 The application has a comments section where all special requests can be written (reason for room change request, desired room number, preferred roommate’s name etc).
-Our staff will try to accommodate these requests when making a room offer.
+Our staff tries to accommodate these requests, if possible.

-After you receive a new room offer and accept it, the new contract will be made with a suitable starting date (new room has to be available for moving in and the tenant needs to be available on that day for moving).
+After you receive a new room offer and accept it, the new contract will be made with a suitable starting date (new room has to be available for moving in and our staff has done a cleaning check).

 After signing the new contract, the tenant will be given the new room key.
 The magnetic door card will remain the same as before, only the room information on it will be updated.